QuickBlox/Documentation/docs/5_javascript/1_Introduction.md

 <div class="panel panel-warning">
     <div class="panel-body">
-         If you are using JS SDK version less 2.5.0 you need to include either [jQuery](http://jquery.com/download) or [Zepto](http://zeptojs.com/) in your html before our SDK, only for browser environment.
+         If you are using JS SDK version less 2.5.0 you need to include either <a href="http://jquery.com/download" target="_blank">jQuery</a> or <a href="http://zeptojs.com/" target="_blank">Zepto</a> in your html before our SDK, only for browser environment.
     </div>
 </div>